Terraform

 If for any reason (compliance, regulatory needs, etc.), your organization needs an on-premise version of Terraform Cloud, you can use Terraform Enterprise.
 Terraform Enterprise is a self-hosted distribution of Terraform Cloud.

-It provides organizations with a private environment installation of the Terraform Cloud instance and enterprise-grade features like single sign-on, compliance enforcement with policies, and audit logging.
+TFC provides organizations with a private environment for installing the Terraform Cloud instance and enterprise-grade features such as single sign-on, policy-based compliance enforcement, and audit logging.

 If you plan on hosting your own Terraform Enterprise distribution, have a look at the requirements, reference architectures for common cloud providers, and the installation and configuration guide